-This is the kind of job you can sometimes do “in-house” as an employee, as well as from home – so you can search on both freelance sites and traditional job sites.
-(Why not take a look at our own remote job board?).
+This is the kind of job you can sometimes do “in-house” as an employee, as well as from home – so you can search on both freelance sites and traditional job sites like FlexJobs.

 5. PR Writer

-PR writing is an attractive proposition for people with previous PR agency experience who want to “go it alone” in the freelance world.
-As well as good writing skills, you’ll need the ability to create soundbites and interesting data, and to understand how journalists work.
+It’s an attractive proposition for people with previous PR agency experience who want to “go it alone” in the freelance world.
+As well as excellent writing skills, you’ll need the ability to create soundbites and interesting data and to understand how journalists work.

-For freelancers, there’s lots of demand for individual press releases on platforms like Upwork and PeoplePerHour.
+There’s lots of demand for individual press releases on online job platforms like Upwork and PeoplePerHour.
 PR agencies also often hire full-time writers.

 6. Sales Writer

-If you can write persuasive sales copy, you could find yourself in a writing niche that pays particularly well.
-Rates are hugely variable, but good quality clients are prepared to pay big bucks for copy that converts and makes them money.
+If you can write persuasive sales copy, you could find yourself in a high paying freelance writing niche.
+Good quality clients are prepared to pay big bucks for copy that converts and makes them money.

 - Writing sales letters (often for internet marketing sites).